Compostable bags, paper bags, or no bags!

 BPI Compostable

-It is important that residents only use BPI compostable bags and/or paper bags in the organics carts.
-Degradable, compostable bags are different from regular garbage bags or plastic bags from stores.
+It is important that residents only use BPI compostable bags or brown paper bags in the organics carts.
+BPI certified compostable bags are different from regular garbage bags or plastic bags from stores.
 They convert into carbon dioxide and water within a few weeks after disposal.
+Bags that claim to be “biodegradable” and “recyclable” will not break down properly in the composting process so make sure any bag you purchase has the BPI certified compostable logo printed on it.

 2024 Compostable Bag Pickup Event Dates